 Overall, our candy was a success.
 Yes, it could have been better.
 I think it would be really interesting to try it again and try to fix the things that didn’t work.

-Here is the link to the recipe we used.1 year ago
+Here is the link to the recipe we used.2 years ago

 Last week, to get a better understanding of the justice system, the seventh and eighth grade held a mock trial.
 We were divided up into two teams, prosecution and defense.
 We were also split up into teams of two, Sofia was my partner.
 It was a three day project, (it actually ending up being four days), three of which were “learning/practice/training days.
 On those those days we worked with real attorneys, Kasra Sadr and John Fraher.
 The defense team went with Kasra and prosecution went with John.
 This year I was defense.
 Like last year, we were given a packet about the case and went from there, but this year’s trial was very different from last year’s.
 Last year’s packet was basically a script, where we just read off of, this year’s packet, was a guideline, the trial was up to you.
 This put us in a position where the amount of effort you put into the project really showed in the end.